Birthmarks - red

 - Discomfort or bleeding from vascular birthmarks (occasional)

-- Scarring or complications after surgical removal
+- Scarring or complications after surgery to remove them

 Have your health care provider look at all birthmarks.